List of Coronation Street characters introduced in 2002: Harry Flagg

 Harry Flagg was played by Iain Rogerson.
 Harry worked at Manchester Airport for over 20 years as a cleaner, including a long stint in the VIP suite.
 Mourning the death of his 18-year-old daughter to Leukemia, he frequently drank at The Rovers Return Inn.
 Having visited the pub and commented on how "unclean" it appeared, Harry agreed to clean it for a few pints of beer and £10.
-Having made such a good job of it, landlord Fred Elliott took him on full-time.
+Having made such a good job of it, Landlord, Fred Elliott took him on full-time.
 Soon Harry became potman and cellarman.
 He also cleaned at Underworld for Mike Baldwin (Johnny Briggs), saving businessman Preston King from a heart attack at one point.
-He clashed with Frankie Baldwin (Debra Stephenson) when her husband Danny took over as a shareholder in Underworld, she teased him and labeled him 'Half Mast' referring to his surname.
+He clashed with Frankie Baldwin (Debra Stephenson) when her husband Danny Baldwin (Bradley Walsh) became a shareholder in Underworld, she teased him and labeled him 'Half Mast' referring to his surname.
 Harry eventually left the street to drive around the sights of Europe.
 He offered Eileen Grimshaw (Sue Cleaver) the chance to come with him, but she declined.